 If a less American world isn’t necessarily a more dangerous one, what of NATO’s and Japan’s “free riding” on America’s might?
 Most of Western Europe does rely on American protection, allowing it to spend excessively on economic subsidies and welfare programs.
 There is more reason to their apparent pacifism however.
 As Greg notes at Defense Tech, Western European countries simply haven’t faced any serious security threat in recent decades, so why should they have bigger armies?

-The potential of European might is slim therefore, at least for now.
+The potential of European might is therefore slim, at least for now.
 If America slowly starts to withdraw, Europe will have to respond and accept a new Atlantic order in which it stands on a more equal footing with the United States.
 But that is something for the distant future.
-America is unlikely to undercut its foreign commitments any time soon so both Europe and Japan will continue to enjoy sitting safely under its massive defense umbrella for probably decades to come.
+America is unlikely to undercut its foreign commitments any time soon, so both Europe and Japan will continue to enjoy sitting safely under its massive defense umbrella for probably decades to come.